DNC RECOMMENDATIONS FOR COMBATING ONLINE MISINFORMATION

 TikTok has not made public content or engagement data available to researchers.

 Twitch has developed a public API that allows for public analysis of video summary information and engagement.
 Video transcripts are not available via the public API.

 10. Make advertising content related to political issues easily accessible and transparent

 Political ads are not limited to just those placed by candidates.
 Political action committees and interest groups spend large sums of money advocating for issues in a way that affects political opinion and the electoral choices of voters.
 Public understanding of these ad campaigns is crucial to understanding who is trying to influence political opinion and how.

 The issue of opacity in political ads is compounded when combined with precise, malicious microtargeting and disinformation.
-Current policies at some major platforms allow highly targeted lies to be directed at key voting groups in a way that is hidden from public scrutiny.
+Current policies at some major social media companies allow highly targeted lies to be directed at key voting groups in a way that is hidden from public scrutiny.

 Facebook has taken a broad definition of political speech and included issue ads in its political ad transparency initiative.